januka36/MusicPlayer/README.md

 2) Move to next or previous songs using buttons.
 3) Play/Pause song using a Play/Pause button.
 4) Background image is changed automatically according to the song.
+5) For each song, the name of the song and the artist is diplayed.

 ## Usage

 Browse it!